GLOBAL MARKETS-Shares rise after Credit Suisse deal, but bank 'whack-a-mole' not over

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional reporting by Iain Withers in London and Tom Westbrook in Sinagpore; Editing by Jacqueline Wong, Mark Potter and Susan Fenton)
+(Additional reporting by Iain Withers in London and Tom Westbrook in Sinagpore; Editing by Jacqueline Wong, Mark Potter, Susan Fenton and Andrea Ricci)

 ((amanda.cooper@thomsonreuters.com; +442031978531; Twitter: https://twitter.com/a_coops1))